HomeTeamsIndiaAjit Wadekar – Led India to First Ever Series Wins in Eng...

-The man was Ajit Wadekar, India’s skipper, and the occasion was the final Test, at The Oval, in 1971.
+The man was Ajit Wadekar, India’s skipper, and the occasion was the final Test at the Oval in 1971.
 He had just been run out first thing in the morning without a run being added to India’s overnight score of 95 for two.
 India, needing another 80 runs to win, very badly wanted Wadekar to stay and guide them to victory.
-As it turned out, India that day did without Wadekar’s batsmanship and his confidence in his own batsmen was completely justified.
+As it turned out, India that day did without Wadekar’s batsmanship, and his confidence in his own batsmen was completely justified.
 Permanent frown as he is cool, very cool.
 I have yet to see him fly off the handle.

-Even in a crisis, Ajit Wadekar keeps his wits about him and the only thing that gives him away is the frown.
+Even in a crisis, Ajit Wadekar keeps his wits about him, and the only thing that gives him away is the frown.
 He wears it on his face.
 In India, a captain is under tremendous pressure.
-Not only are thousands of spectators judging his every move, but the Press, many of whom have never even played club cricket, are just waiting to pounce on him and tear him to pieces.
-He knows this and so the frown has A. L. Wadekar: 34 Tests for India, 2031 runs, two series victories over England come to stay and the image of the projects is that of a grim, humorless person.
+Not only are thousands of spectators judging his every move, but the press, many of whom have never even played club cricket, are just waiting to pounce on him and tear him to pieces.
+He knows this, and so the frown has A. L. Wadekar: 34 Tests for India, 2031 runs, two series victories over England come to stay, and the image of the projects is that of a grim, humorless person.
 Which he is not.

 In the Bombay Test a year ago, Ajit Wadekar and Farokh Engineer were going great guns.
 Tony Greig bowled four balls to Ajit wide down the offside.
-Ajit pretended to take out the off stump and stick it in where Greig had bowled the earlier balls.
+Ajit pretended to take out the stump and stick it in where Greig had bowled the earlier balls.
 Greig’s reaction was typical, and he bowled the next ball even wider.
 When Greig turned to bowl the last ball, he found Ajit taking guard outside the off-stump!
 Then there was the instance during a question-answer series when he was asked who he thought would succeed him as India’s skipper.
 Pat came to the reply: ‘My son, of course.’

 He has promoted team spirit by being approachable to any player at any time for advice.
-Not only that, but he has sought the advice of elders as well as juniors; thought it over, and acted upon his own conviction.
+Not only that, but he has sought the advice of elders as well as juniors, thought it over, and acted upon his own conviction.

 Household name Today, Ajit Wadekar is a household name in India.
 When he drives around Bombay in his sea-green Fiat, people recognize him as easily as they would a film star.
 Indian cricket today revolves around Ajit Wadekar.
 He has a tough task ahead of him since he has been hailed as the victorious captain, the man who ushered in a new era in Indian cricket.